TeachMeInc/swag-api-js/swag-api-developers.md

 |reverse|n|false|Boolean|if true, minimum scores value are used for api score calculations
 |mode|n|"default"|String| Scores with mode of `first` will only display the first score for a day in the leaderboards

+These configurations are loaded into our highscore system to facilitate the specific needs of each type of score for your game.

+<div class="page-break"></div>

 ## Formatters

 Define a value_formatter in score configuration or as a parameter in api methods to format values.